NBA Hall of Fame

 He is perhaps best remembered for his iconic Slam Dunk Contest duels with Michael Jordan and his legendary 1988 Game 7 showdown against Larry Bird, where he scored 47 points in a losing effort.
 Despite a career-threatening Achilles tear in 1992, he returned to average nearly 30 points per game the following season, a testament to his legendary conditioning.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2006.

-Wilkins' Awards and Records
+Wilkins' Awards and Honors

 • Atlanta Hawks all-time leading scorer